5 reasons you should (and shouldn’t) live with friends

 Ok, so time to be honest with yourself – for the sake of your friendship (and your sanity!).

 Whilst being able to share stuff is often a perk of living with mates, are you really someone who is happy to share, or are you likely to feel the rage burning inside you when you see someone using your favourite coffee mug?

-A potential issue that comes with living with friends rather than people you don’t know is that some mates see living together as a situation were everything is borrowable - from your best frying pan to your shower gel and even your clothes!
+A potential issue that comes with living with friends rather than people you don’t know is that some mates see living together as a situation where everything is borrowable – from your best frying pan to your shower gel and even your clothes!

 If this is something you don’t think you’d be able to cope with, it ain’t so certain you’ll cope with living with mates, either.

 You can’t be an a**hole when you’re tired and grumpy

 We all have our bad days, our sad days and our downright I-want-to-kill-everyone-who-comes-close-to-me days.
 That’s just life, and you’re only human!